German Historical Museum

 The German Historical Museum (Deutsches Historisches Museum), known by the acronym DHM, is a museum in Berlin, Germany devoted to German history.
 It describes itself as a place of "enlightenment and understanding of the shared history of Germans and Europeans".
 It is often viewed as one of the most important museums in Berlin and is one of the most frequented.
-The museum is located in the 17th-century Zeughaus (Note: The Zeughaus was closed for needed renovations in 2021 and is expected to reopen in 2025.
+The museum is located in the 17th-century Zeughaus (Note: The Zeughaus was closed for needed renovations in 2021 and is expected to reopen in 2031.
 The I.M.
-Pei building remains open.) (armoury) on the Unter den Linden, just across the Spree from Museum Island.
+Pei building remains open.) (armoury) on the Unter den Linden, just across the Spree River from Museum Island.
 The museum's attached Exhibition Hall was designed by I. M. Pei in the late 20th century.
 The Zeughaus is closed for renovation, while the Exhibition Hall remains open.

 The German Historical Museum is under the legal form of a foundation registered by the Federal Republic of Germany.
 Its highest-ranking body is the Board of Trustees (Kuratorium) with representatives of the federal government, the German Bundestag (Parliament) and the governments of the German Länder, or states.